oreilm49/linux-deployment/README.md

 3. Create a "grader" user and provide this user with sudo access.
 4. Create a public/private key pair (on local machine) for this user and add the public key to the lightsail authorized_keys file.
 5. Update all installed packages and change the SSH port from 22 to 2200 - Replicate this on the lightsail webapp.
-6. Created a snapshot of the instance
+6. Create a snapshot of the instance
 7. Implemented UFW settings restricting connections on the following ports: SSH (port 2200), HTTP (port 80), and NTP (port 123).

 ### Environment Set Up